martincf/lightbox/_posts/2016-11-25-where-to-buy-film-cameras-uk.md

 ## My top picks {#toppicks}

 These are the camera sales companies I've bought from a few times and trust very much.
 I judge them by the quality of their descriptions, customer service, quality of their website, and, price (I don't mean cheap, I mean not overpricing!)
+* **The Real Camera Company (Liverpool & Manchester):** Recently opened in Liverpool, The Real Camera Co. have been in Manchester for some time.
+The lads in Liverpool are lovely people and they have nice little collection. [http://www.realcamera.co.uk](http://www.realcamera.co.uk)
 * **Wy Cameras (Leeds):** A wonderful and diverse online collection of cameras and lenses.
 I’ve bought many things from them, always in excellent condition and a very good price. [http://wycameras.com](http://wycameras.com)
 * **Aperture, nr Tottenham Court Rd, London:** Totally dedicated to buying, selling, and fixing film cameras.
 Also has a smaller shop near the British Museum, with a cafe, camera museum, and selling mainly Hasselblad kit. [http://www.apertureuk.com](http://www.apertureuk.com)
 * **Ffordes (Scotland):** An extensive collection of used (and new) kit.
 If you're struggling to find anything specific, you probably haven't browsed Ffordes's website yet. [http://www.ffordes.com/home](http://www.ffordes.com/home).
 They also have a Leica-centric website at [http://www.rangefinder.uk.com](http://www.rangefinder.uk.com)